 - Late-work policy: All work is expected to be handed in at the indicated due date and time.
 For fairness to the whole class, no late submissions will be accepted for the weekly quizzes.
-The penalty for turning in project assignments late is 10%/day. - Participation policy.
+The penalty for late submission of project assignments is 10% per day, capped at a maximum penalty of 30%. - Participation policy.
 Class participation will be graded by in-class engagement, attendance and punctuality, asking relevant questions based on a critical review of required readings and lectures, and contributions (questions and answers) on Piazza.
-The lack of attendance, and the use of mobile devices - including phones, tablets, and laptops - for purposes other than participating in class, will count against your participation grade.
+The lack of attendance, and the use of mobile devices including phones, tablets, and laptops for purposes other than participating in class, will count against your participation grade.
 Remote learning requires the use of technology.
 Research has shown that divided attention is detrimental to learning; I encourage you to close any windows not directly related to what we are doing while you are in class.
 Please turn off your phone notifications and limit other likely sources of technology disruption, so that you can fully engage with the material, each other, and me.
 This will create a better learning environment for everyone.